-- The top section will include the same candidate's name, address, office running for, term of office, and political party if running in a primary as statement of candidacy. - Each page should be numbered starting with number 1, working consecutively. - The bottom section should be completed by whoever circulates the page and collects the signatures. - Each page must be notarized
+- Top will include the same candidate's name, address, office running for, term of office, and political party if running in a primary as statement of candidacy. - Each page should be numbered starting with number 1, working consecutively. - The bottom section should be completed by whoever circulates the page and collects the signatures. - Each page must be notarized